 Further down the coast, you’ll find the slightly quieter beaches of Lori Beach and The Last Bay which are just as beautiful and a good option in the height of summer when the main beaches get a little busy.

 And wow, it does get busy.
-The best time to visit is between April – mid-June, and in September, when you’ll get the best weather with fewer crowds.
+The best time to visit Albania for beaches is between April – mid-June, and in September, when you’ll get the best weather with fewer crowds.
 Towards the end of our visit in June, the beaches were getting very busy here.

 7. Mount Djati National Park